PAM

 Administrative Assessment Reviews

-To evaluate the procedures implemented and/or concerns addressed by the IRB regarding
+their discretion.
+To evaluate the procedures implemented and/or concerns addressed

-the protection of human subjects in research, or to enhance management, a comprehensive
+by the IRB regarding the protection of human subjects in research, or to enhance management,

-IRB staff, or IRB members.
+educational endeavors for investigators/study personnel, IRB staff, or IRB members. |

-(QA/QI) Findings – Reporting Requirement
+PAM Findings – Reporting Requirement

 on the safeguards that are in place to protect studies involving human beings.
 The

-that this intention is met.
+with the IRB in order to ensure that this intention is met.

 Review Outcomes Documented With the IRB

-Significant or Serious Deficiencies in Human Research Protections (including, but
+Significant or serious deficiencies in human research protections (including, but

 not limited to):